elephantscale/es-training-new/course-outlines/AI-for-NLP-Intro-v1.md

 In this course, we will teach how to handle text data and introduce you to modern AI NLP technologies.

-## What you will learn
+## What you will learn:

 - How to prepare text for machine learning
 - Stemming,  tokenizing and filtering stop words in text
 - Analyzing documents using word-frequency, bag-of-words techniques
 - Visualizing text data
-- Classic toolsets for text processing: NLTK, Textblob, TF-IDF
+- Classic toolsets for text processign: NLTK, Textblob, TF-IDF
 - Naive Bayes for text classifications
 - Modern techniques for text: Spacy, Word2Vec
 - Topic modeling with Gensim